fourhaan/CosmicLink/README.md

 - 🏢 **Post Opportunities:** Organizations can post opportunities to inform volunteers about their interests.

-- 🏢 **Receive Notifications:** Organizations receive notifications when volunteers express interest in their work.
+- 🏢 **Work Tracking:** Organizations can track the work of the volunteers who have been accepted.

 ### Common Features